Raytol-crg/Raytol-crg/README.md

     sudo service nfs-kernel-server start
    ```
 2. **Download the Release Package**
-   - Use the links provided in the table above to download the appropriate The Release Package.
+   - Use the links provided in the table above to download the appropriate the release Package.
-   - Extract the Release Package and move to the flash Path.
+   - Extract the Release Package and move to the flash path.
    ```bash
    tar -xzvf $TheReleasePackage
    mv $TheReleasePackage $(The path of Linux_For_Tegra)/Linux_for_Tegra/tools/backup_restore/